Updated 12th November 2020

-Most of the time gift buying for children is no problem as they will have checked out Argos and given you a delightful list of everything they wish for.
+Most of the time gift buying for children is so easy isn’t it.
+Phew!!
+As they will have checked out Argos and given you a delightful list of everything they wish for.
 But it is still lovely to make gift giving to them special.

 I have in the past done a pass the parcel themed gift for my niece and nephew.
 And although they would have unwrapped the parcel in one go, there was a goody inside each layer as they continued to unwrap their parcel, until they got to their main present.
 Another idea could be a ‘lucky dip’ for them to pick out a surprise from a big box filled with shredded paper and wrapped small gifts.
 It would be nice idea for them to have a little dip and pick something out at different points throughout the day!

 Last year I ordered a couple of The Wild Year books for gifts after hearing good things about it on the radio – it has lots of suggestions for things to do outside throughout the seasons and think it is a lovely gift to give to a child.

 Another great book that I picked out last year was Cooking Step by Step: More than 50 Delicious Recipes for Young Cooks.
 It’s a perfect book to encourage children to venture into the kitchen to discover how to create delicious food!

 Book a holiday.
 Take them to the destination of their dreams.
 Maybe it would be to pay a visit to somebody they love, who lives on the other side of the World?